ShannonT20/ShannonT20/README.md

 #### About Me

-I am an aspiring actuary who is enthusiastic about employing deep learning and machine learning to create complex and powerful models for efficiency in the actuarial industry, banking, and insurance sectors.
+I am an aspiring Data Scientist and Actuarial Science Studentwho is enthusiastic about employing deep learning and machine learning to create complex and powerful models for efficiency in the actuarial industry, banking, and insurance sectors.
 My goal is to acquire all the knowledge I can get to be the most efficient and be able to concatenate  digital transformation, deep learning and machine learning, and actuarial science to develop amazing business solutions.

 #### Skills